mscmukala/GenAI-RAG-OS-HandsOn/Hands-on Playbook.md

 Click **Create**

 > **Note:** Notebook creation may take at least 6–7 minutes.
 Please be patient.
+**Step 4:**
+Once Notebook session created, look for "Open" , this will open in seperate window you have to login to again.

 ### 5. Execution

 Follow these steps to run the hands-on portion of the lab:

-1. In the notebook session, under **Launcher**, find and open **Jupyter**.
+1. In the notebook session, on left menu, click on repos folder, keep navigating till you find folder "notebooks"
+2. Find data-processing-execution.ipynb and double click the file
+3. On the pop-up "Select Kernel" , in the dropdown choose Python[conda env:root]* , click "Select"
-2. Open the **Notebook session**.
+4. Open the **Notebook session**.
-3. Find the Git repo added during notebook session creation.
+5. Find the Git repo added during notebook session creation.
-4. Navigate to the `data-process-execution.ipynb` file.
+6. Navigate to the `data-process-execution.ipynb` file.
-5. Execute the notebook cells in sequence, following the instructions within.
+7. Execute the notebook cells in sequence, following the instructions within.

 ### 6. GenAI Agent Creation